jeffmagill/jeffmagill.dev/content/blog/boosting-my-nextjs-blogs-visibility-with-rss.md

 ## The Closing Tag

 So, I’ve finally implemented RSS in my NextJS blog—because who doesn’t want to dive into the exciting world of content syndication, _am I right?_ Using the `rss` library to generate the feed at build-time was fairly straight-forward.
-As I publish fresh content, fingers crossed that this setup will help me reach an audience without resorting to smoke signals or carrier pigeons.
-After all, in our current age of information overload, every little bit of exposure helps.
+As I publish fresh content, fingers crossed that this setup will help me reach an audience without resorting to begging or spamming.

 ### Related Links